 The Huawei SUN2000 3-10KTL series are single-phase and three-phase string inverters for residential PV systems, with rated power from 3 kW to 10 kW.
-TapHome connects to the inverter via Modbus TCP — either directly through the inverter’s built-in WiFi access point or through a Huawei Smart Dongle (WLAN-FE or LAN) connected to the local network.
+TapHome connects to the inverter via Modbus TCP — either through a Huawei Smart Dongle (WLAN-FE or 4G) plugged into the inverter’s USB port, or directly to the inverter’s built-in WiFi access point.

-The template provides active power monitoring, DC input power, PV string current and voltage readings for up to 4 strings, daily and cumulative energy counters, detailed inverter status with alarm decoding, battery storage overview (for LUNA2000), and power control actions including reactive power compensation and active power derating.
+The template provides active grid power monitoring, daily and lifetime energy counters, PV string current readings for up to 4 strings, individual phase voltage sensors, grid frequency, aggregated DC production, battery state of charge (for LUNA2000), inverter operating state with detailed sub-state decoding, and writable export power limitation.
+Module-level service actions allow reactive power compensation (PF and Q/S) and active power derating.

 Enabling Modbus communication